 Companies like Microsoft have been migrating its operations to the cloud now for quite some time.
 Now, companies can stream Microsoft Office applications and many others live over the internet with Windows 365.
-Now, Microsoft has announced it will be taking its entire operating system into the cloud with Microsoft Windows 365 Cloud PC.
+Microsoft has announced it will be taking its entire operating system into the cloud with Microsoft Windows 365 Cloud PC.
 Here at Integris we were one of the first MSPs to work with this program and we’re here to tell you, it’s great.
-It eliminates the majority of security issues with BYOD, because the security is in the cloud.
-When employees log in with cloud PC, they get their full desk top experience right down to the screensaver, on any device.
+It eliminates the majority of security issues with BYOD because the security is in the cloud.
+When employees log in with a cloud PC, they get their full desktop experience right down to the screensaver, on any device.

 2. Password Protection

 The first step in protecting your network is to require passwords on all devices and applications.
 Remember the basics of password protection:

 - Passwords between 8-12 characters, including a combination of letters, numbers, and special characters